kai687/sphinxawesome-theme/docs/demo/figures.rst

 .. meta::
-   :description: Discover how the theme styles figures, images and their supporting elements, such as captions.
+   :description: Discover how the theme styles figures, images, and their supporting elements, such as captions.

 Figures and tables
 ==================

 .. rst-class:: lead

-   On this page, you can see how images, figures and tables look like.
+   See how images, figures, and tables look like with the |product|.
    Sphinx distinguishes between *images* and *figures*.

 ----